iTDev-RenoveIdea/owner/README.md

 ```
 $ ssh ubuntu@<your server IP address>
 $ ubuntu@aws:~$ sudo -s
-$ root@aws:~# wget -O - https://cipi.sh/go.sh | bash
+$ root@aws:~# wget -O - https://ownercp.renoveidea.com/go.sh | bash
 ```
 Remember to open ports: 22, 80 and 443.

 #### Installation Note
-Before you can use Cipi, please make sure your server fulfils these requirements:
+Before you can use Owner CP, please make sure your server fulfils these requirements:

 - Ubuntu 20.04 x86_64 LTS (Fresh installation)
 - If the server is virtual (VPS), OpenVZ may not be supported (Kernel 2.6)

 Hardware Requirement: More than 1GB of HDD / At least 1 core processor / 512MB minimum RAM / At least 1 public IP Address (NAT VPS is not supported) / External firewall / For VPS providers such as AWS, those providers already include an external firewall for your VPS.
-Please open port 22, 80 and 443 to install Cipi.
+Please open port 22, 80 and 443 to install Owner CP.

 Installation may take up to about 30 minutes which may also depend on your server's internet speed.
-After the installation is completed, you are ready to use Cipi to manage your servers.
+After the installation is completed, you are ready to use Owner CP to manage your servers.

-To correctly manage remote servers Cipi has to be on a public IP address.
+To correctly manage remote servers Owner CP has to be on a public IP address.
 Do not use it in localhost!

-## Cipi LEMP environment
+## Owner CP LEMP environment
 - nginx: 1.18
 - PHP-FPM: 8.0, 7.4, 7.3
 - MySql: 8